google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 My go-to tool for this is Adobe Illustrator (sometimes in combination with the Adobe Capture app on my iPhone to photograph and convert sketches into SVG files that I can import into Illustrator).
 If you’re not using Adobe Illustrator, there are many other applications like Affinity Designer, Figma, or Sketch that are great tools for this part of the design process.

 Now that I’m confident that I have a good set of sketched concepts, I start to edit down the list of typefaces I’ve been researching since I began the project.
-My initial selection yields a few interesting choices: [Rubik Mono One](https://fonts.google.com/specimen/Rubik+Mono+One/tester?query=Rubik) (bold and chunky—interesting, but perhaps too stylised), [Goldman](https://fonts.google.com/specimen/Goldman/tester?category=Display,Monospace&preview.text=LUNA%20MISSION&preview.text_type=custom) (reminds me of a modern interpretation of the Mid-Century [sci-fi classic](https://typesetinthefuture.com/2014/11/29/fontspots-eurostile/) [Eurostile](https://en.wikipedia.org/wiki/Eurostile)), and [Poppins](https://fonts.google.com/specimen/Poppins?query=Poppins&category=Sans+Serif&preview.text=LUNA%20MISSION&preview.text_type=custom) (a clean and geometric sans-serif typeface that’s versatile and robust). **[TO-DO: The text mentions Poppins, but the image uses Space Mono.
+My initial selection yields a few interesting choices: [Rubik Mono One](https://fonts.google.com/specimen/Rubik+Mono+One/tester?query=Rubik) (bold and chunky—interesting, but perhaps too stylized), [Goldman](https://fonts.google.com/specimen/Goldman/tester?category=Display,Monospace&preview.text=LUNA%20MISSION&preview.text_type=custom) (reminds me of a modern interpretation of the mid-century [sci-fi classic](https://typesetinthefuture.com/2014/11/29/fontspots-eurostile/) [Eurostile](https://en.wikipedia.org/wiki/Eurostile)), and [Poppins](https://fonts.google.com/specimen/Poppins?query=Poppins&category=Sans+Serif&preview.text=LUNA%20MISSION&preview.text_type=custom) (a clean and geometric sans-serif typeface that’s versatile and robust). **[TO-DO: The text mentions Poppins, but the image uses Space Mono.
 Better to omit the text?]**

 <figure>